 This document will provide an overview of ZoneMinder's API.
-This is work in progress.

 3.1 Overview

 In an effort to further 'open up' ZoneMinder, an API was needed.
 This will allow quick integration with and development of ZoneMinder.

 The API is built in CakePHP and lives under the /api directory.
 It provides a RESTful service and supports CRUD (create, retrieve, update, delete) functions for Monitors, Events, Frames, Zones and Config.